-It is common to experience food cravings during pregnancy.
+Many women experience food cravings during pregnancy.
 In general, this does not pose a problem.
 If you crave sweets such as ice cream, it's okay to indulge occasionally.
 But try to limit your intake of foods high in fats and sugars.
 Cravings for more nutritious foods can almost always be satisfied without worry.